 Louis Lliboutry

-On top of Cerro Polo, facing [[Fitz Roy]] Louis Lliboutry (born 19 February 1922 in Madrid; died on 21 October 2007 in Grenoble) was a French glaciologist, geophysicist, and mountaineer.
+Lliboutry on top of Cerro Polo, facing [[Fitz Roy]], 1954 Louis Lliboutry (1922–2007), born in Spain, was a French glaciologist, geophysicist, university professor and mountaineer.
 While in Chile in the early 1950s, he analysed and explained the formation of snow penitents in the Andes, which marked his first contribution to glaciology.
-He founded in Grenoble in 1958 the Laboratory of Alpine Glaciology and headed it for 25 years; he also set up at that period a pioneering syllabus in geophysics.
+He founded in Grenoble in 1958 the and headed it for 25 years; he also set up at that period a pioneering syllabus in geophysics.
 His contributions to mechanics of viscous media (such as ice and the Earth's mantle) and to geodynamics are internationally acknowledged.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Lliboutry, Luis', query time: 0.01s Refine Results